InanisV/LL-live-streaming-over-QUIC/README.md

 The repository includes the following：

-**./dash-11-server-aioquic**
+**./dash-ll-server-aioquic**

 This folder contains the author's modified dash server.
 The server is written in python and uses the aioquic third-party library to implement http3 server.
 It implements the http3 form to provide mpd video push streaming service.

-**./dash-11-server-quic-go**
+**./dash-ll-server-quic-go**

-This folder contains the dash server rewritten in the gO Language.
-Similar to the previously mentioned *dash-11-server-aioquic*， it is implemented with the quic-go third-party Library.
+This folder contains the dash server rewritten in the Go Language.
+Similar to the previously mentioned *dash-ll-server-aioquic*， it is implemented with the quic-go third-party Library.

 **./dash.js**